The 13 Best Electric Unicycles, Tried and Tested

 - Limited side leverage for mounting

-Riding the MTen4 is a blast.
-It handles really well, which is great for dodging through traffic or over different kinds of ground.
-I got the hang of it super quickly and even started trying out a few tricks.
-It's a fantastic choice for beginners, but it's not perfect.
+The MTen4 offers a fun riding experience.
+It handles well, making it great for navigating traffic or varied ground.
+I found it easy to learn and even started trying out a few tricks.
+It's a fantastic choice for beginners, though it's not perfect.

-Heavier riders might find it's not the best fit, as it has a weight limit of 220 lbs.
-Also, it feels a bit wobbly at higher speeds, probably because of the small wheel and lack of suspension.
-And because it's so small, getting on it can feel a bit awkward – there's not much to hold onto.
+Heavier riders might find it's not the best fit, given its weight limit of 220 lbs.
+Also, it feels a bit wobbly at higher speeds, likely due to the small wheel and lack of suspension.
+And because it's so small, mounting can feel slightly awkward due to its small size – there's not much leverage.

 Why We Chose the MTen4

-We chose the Begode MTen4 because it strikes a great balance between affordability, portability, and power.
-It's one of the smallest electric unicycles you can get, but it definitely doesn't feel weak or underpowered.
-For someone just starting out or looking for something that's easy to manage in a city setting, it's a fantastic option.
+The Begode MTen4 strikes a great balance between affordability, portability, and power.
+It's one of the smallest electric unicycles available, but it definitely doesn't feel weak or underpowered.
+For someone just starting out or looking for something easy to manage in a city setting, it's a fantastic option.

 Best Entry-Level Value Inmotion V10F